Armored Heart: L'Odeur de l'Amour

 Days of travel passed.
 They made much better time than they had in Cerene.
 The paved roads were flat and smooth, and the horses were able to pull the carriage faster and for longer stretches.

 Getting into the caldera of Beinn Theine had still been a chore, though.
 Those roads that climbed up the mountain were as well-maintained as the ones before it, but they were still taxing on the horses, even with Ithella’s Maréchale taking poor Peanut’s place again.
-They even had to pause for a day halfway up the slopes, rain and fog making Seeker weary of leaving camp.
+They even had to pause for a day halfway up the slopes, rain and fog making Seeker wary of leaving camp.

 But, eventually, they’d made it up high enough to reach the tunnels that had been dug through the mountainside.
 They were long and eerie things.
 Almost three miles long and whitewashed so they’d need less light, the tunnels sloped up ever so slightly the entire way.